mvolkmann/blog/src/swift/SwiftUI.md

 ## Overview

 {% aTargetBlank "https://developer.apple.com/xcode/swiftui/", "SwiftUI" %}
-is a Swift library for building macOS, iOS, and Apple Watch apps.
+is a Swift framework for building iOS, iPadOS, watchOS, macOS, and tvOS apps.
 It is an alternative to its predecessor
 {% aTargetBlank "https://developer.apple.com/documentation/uikit", "UIKit" %}.